nashmit/nashmit.github.io/_posts/2021-07-24-Advanced-Practical-in-Optimal-Control.md

 published: true
 ---

-The main scope of this practical is to expose the interfaces of **IDAS/CVODES** integrators from the **SUNDIALS suite** into **Matlab**.
+The main scope of this project is to expose the interfaces of **IDAS/CVODES** integrators from the **SUNDIALS suite** into **Matlab**.
 To this end, the implementation provides the means to define a **dynamical system**, to compute